-The year used to establish existing conditions within the GSA and other study areas is 2012, the last full year of available data at the time the Draft EA was initiated.
-Future year 2015 was selected for analysis of potential impacts of implementation of the Proposed Action or the No Action Alternative, as LAWA proposes to implement the Proposed Action in 2015.
-The year 2020 would be the 5-year future horizon normally used in FAA environmental documents as required by P.L.
-109-115.
+The year used to establish existing conditions within the GSA and other study areas is 2013, the last full year of available data at the time the EA was initiated.
+Future year 2016 was selected for analysis of potential impacts of implementation of the Proposed Action Alternative, Refinement #1 Alternative, Refinement #7 Alternative, or the No Action Alternative, as LAWA proposes to implement the Proposed Action Alternative in 2016.
+In accordance with FAA Order 1050.1E, paragraph 14.4(g)(2) which requires using "the year of anticipated project implementation and 5 to 10 years after implementation," the year 2021 was examined as the future horizon year.3